09 – 18 July 2019 |New York, United States of America

 Where: Conference Room 7, United Nations Headquarters

-This high-level side event is co-convened by UN DESA, the European Union, the Permanent Mission to the UN of the Federal Democratic Republic of Ethiopia, and the International Renewable Energy Agency.
+This high-level side event was co-convened by UN DESA, the European Union, the Permanent Mission to the UN of the Federal Democratic Republic of Ethiopia, and the International Renewable Energy Agency.

 When: 1:15 – 2.30 pm, 17 July